 2.1 The profile sensing system and its block diagram.
 5 2.2 STRUCTVIEW scan geometry of a simple structure as viewed from behind.
 Sample STRUCTVIEW profile dimensions are indicated.
 6 2.3 STRUCTVIEW scan geometry of a simple structure.
 The helical nature of the scan data is shown by the purple helix, and the scan axis is indicated by the green arrows.
-The sample spacing (from sample S_i to S{i+1}) is exaggerated in the illustration.
+The sample spacing (from sample $S_i$ to $S{i+1}$ ) is exaggerated in the illustration.
 6 2.4 Sample California Department of Transportation (Caltrans) roadway clear- ance diagram [6].
-7 3.1 The scanning laser rangefinder 10 4.1 User application screenshot 16 4.2 Close-up view illustrating paint stripe identification.
-The red points depict laser range samples, and the search window is a heuristic device used in the detection process 17 4.3 Triangle Δabc from a triangulated paint stripe is mapped into the xz plane along with candidate points \mathcal{U} from the overhead structure and \mathcal{V} from the road surface.
-Points in \mathcal{U} and \mathcal{V} whose corresponding mappings are found to be convex combinations of $(\tilde{a}, \tilde{b}, \tilde{c})$ are known to project vertically through Δabc . y -values from these points are then used to determine the minimum vertical clearance above Δabc .
-18
+7 3.1 The second-generation profile sensing system.
+10 3.2 The second-generation profile sensing system computer enclosure 11 3.3 The scanning laser rangefinder 12 3.4 FV-25 GPS module with Atmel GPS receiver chipset mounted on a custom- designed interface board 13 3.5 Custom power supply board for wireless router and sensors 15 4.1 Data collection application screenshot.
+18 4.2 Voice and type note annotation application screenshot.
+18 4.3 Photo acquisition application screenshot.
+19 4.4 First-generation user application screenshot.
+20 4.5 Second-generation user application screenshot - clean-up screen 21 4.6 Second-generation user application screenshot - manual step tagging 22 4.7 Close-up view illustrating paint stripe identification.
+The red points depict laser range samples, and the search window is a heuristic device used in the detection process 23